haskellfoundation/certification-syllabi/brainstorming.md

 ------------------------

-initGameReplay :: StdGen -> ReplayState
+initGameReplay :: Seed -> ReplayState -- implementation unimportant
-openConnection :: IO Socket -- implementation unimportant processReplayState :: ReplayState -> StdGen -> ReplayState -- implete
+openConnection :: IO Socket -- implementation unimportant processReplayState :: ReplayState -> StdGen -> ReplayState -- implementation unimportant

 -- Q: Use the functions defined above to get the score and seed for the `ReplayState`.
-Finally compare the scores of the final `ReplayState` with the one made by `processReplayState` (10)
+Finally compare the scores of the final `ReplayState` with the one made by `processReplayState`.
+Return True for the same and False for not.
+(10)

 checkReplay :: IO Bool
 checkReplay = do